 - Create a communication agreement with boundaries for the frequency and timing of non-emergency calls, texts, or video chats.

-Social Media Sharing
+You Disagree on Social Media Sharing

-When you're both using social media to share information about your lives, it can create jealousy or raise questions about parenting skills and practices.
-As a general rule, parents should agree on what types of information or images to share and which not to share on social media accounts relating to their child.
-For example, if one parent is uncomfortable with bath time photos appearing online for a baby or toddler, the other parent should refrain from posting such pictures.
+When you're both using social media to share information about your lives, it can raise questions about parenting practices.
+Both of you as parents should agree on what types of information or images about your child to share on social media, and which not to share.
+For example, if one parent is uncomfortable with a baby's or toddler's bath time photos being online, the other parent should refrain from posting such pictures.